giomine/Chuchu-Pacman/README.md

 ## Brief

-> The player aims to eat all the food in a maze whilst being hunted by ghosts.
+The player aims to eat all the food in a maze whilst being hunted by ghosts.
 If the player eats special flashing food the ghosts start to flash and can now be captured by the player, sending them back to their holding pen, from where they can once again start to hunt the player.
 The aim is to achieve the highest score possible before being killed by the ghosts.

-> Requirements:
+Requirements:
-The player should be able to clear at least one board The player's score should be displayed at the end of the game
+* The player should be able to clear at least one board.
+* The player's score should be displayed at the end of the game.

-> Suggested Enhancements:
+Suggested Enhancements:
-Responsive design
+* Responsive design.
-Each board gets more difficult
+* Each board gets more difficult.
-Persistent leaderboard using localStorage
+* Persistent leaderboard using localStorage.

-> The biggest challenge here is the logic which moves the ghosts.
+The biggest challenge here is the logic which moves the ghosts.
 While their movement may appear random, they are always moving toward Pac Man, who is himself being moved by the player.

 ## Planning